cjerryc/WorldHappinessReport-Data-Analysis-and-Insights/README.md

 **Source**: [World Happiness Report – Kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness)

-- Covers 5 years (2015–2019)
+- Covers 5 years (2015–2019).
-- 1,000 respondents per country, per year
+- 1,000 respondents per country, per year.
-- Collected via face-to-face or telephone interviews depending on infrastructure
+- Collected via face-to-face or telephone interviews depending on infrastructure.
+- A mix of numerical values and categorical values.

 ---

 ## 🧹 Data Cleaning & Processing

-- Renamed inconsistent column names
+- Renamed inconsistent column names.
-- Removed unnecessary columns
+- Removed unnecessary columns.
-- Added a `Year` column
+- Added a `Year` column.
-- Merged all five datasets using an outer join
+- Merged all five datasets using an outer join.
-- Filled missing values with `0`
+- Filled missing values with `0`.
+- Model Tuning: Scale with Mean and without Standard Deviation, use Euclidean Distance, use K= 9 Neighbors in KNN, and weight by Distance.

 ### 📈 Features

 - **Response Variables**:
-  - `Happiness Score` (continuous happiness index)
+  - `Happiness Score` (continuous happiness index) describes the calculated happiness index for that country in that year.
-  - `Happiness Rank` (relative position)
+  - `Happiness Rank` (relative position) describes the ranking of Happiness of a country that year.

 - **Predictors**:
   - Country